sauravprakash72/current_website/content/publication/preprint_flash/index.md

 ---

-title: "Technologies for distributing gradient descent computation in a heterogeneous multi-access edge computing (MEC) networks"
+title: "Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge"
 # draft: true
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Sara Babakniya
+- Souvik Kundu
 - Saurav Prakash
-- Sagar Dhakal
-- Yair Yona
-- Nageen Himayat
+- Yue Niu
-- Shilpa Talwar
+- Salman Avestimehr

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2022-02-08"
+date: "2022-10-25"
 doi: ""

 # # Schedule page publish date (NOT publication's date).